01-edu/Branch-AI/one_exercise_per_file/week03/day03/ex02/audit/readme.md

 | 318 |  29.8 |
 | 319 |  31.3 |

-2. This question is validated if the mean absolute error on the test set is smaller than 10.
+##### The question 2 is validated if the mean absolute error on the test set is smaller than 10.
 Here is an architecture that works:

 ```
 # create model